StaticJsCMS/static-cms/website/content/docs/architecture.md

 weight: 200
 ---

-Simple CMS is a React application, using Redux for state management with immutable data structures (immutable.js).
+Static CMS is a React application, using Redux for state management with immutable data structures (immutable.js).

 The core abstractions for content editing are `collections`, `entries`, and `widgets`.